germanramos/hydra/README.md

-hydra
+Hydra
 =====

-"if a head is cut off, two more will take its place"
+"If a head is cut off, two more will take its place"

+# What is Hydra?
+Hydra is multi-cloud application discovery, management and balancing service.

+Hydra attempts to ease the routing and balancing burden from servers and delegate it on the client (browser, mobile app, etc).

 Deploy
 ======
 ## Prerequisites
 * build tools (gcc 4.2+, build-essential)
 * python 2.7+
+* python-devel package
+* pip python package manager
+* python psutil
 * ssh
 * git